Title: Owner, Founder

 Education: BFA in Communication Design, Southern Illinois University Carbondale, Summa Cum Laude (2019); BA in Art History, Minor in Classical Civilization, Southern Illinois University Carbondale, Summa Cum Laude (2019)

-Career History: Project Media Manager, Rural CTE Grant, ROE26 (2025-Present); Communications Consultant, Arizona Rural Schools Association (2024-Present); Communications Consultant, National Rural Education Association (2024-Present); Director of Communications, The Association of Illinois Rural and Small Schools (2024-Present); Owner, Founder, Communications and Design Consultant, Evil Eye Creative Studio (2019-Present); Communications Consultant, The Association of Illinois Rural and Small Schools (2018-2023); Rural Illinois Career and Technical Education Grant Media and Marketing Support, Western Illinois University (2025); Lead Producer, The Original Company, Inc. (Now TOC Direct Media) (2021-2025); Communications Consultant, University of Tennessee at Chattanooga (2024); Media and Advocacy Manager, Rural Schools Collaborative (2023); Advocacy Media Coordinator, Rural Schools Collaborative (2021-2023); Advocacy Liaison, National Rural Education Association (2019-2020); Graphic Designer, AlterEgo Marketing (2019); Animator, Southern Illinois University Carbondale (2018-2019); Digital Media Specialist, Southern Illinois University Carbondale (2017-2018); IT Customer Service Representative, Southern Illinois University Carbondale (2016-2017); Amazon Prime Student Ambassador, Riddle & Bloom (Now Wasserman Next Gen) (2018-2019); Marketing Intern, HireLevel (2018-2019); Amazon Prime Student Ambassador, Fuse, LLC (2017-2018); Brand Associate, Old Navy, LLC (2017); Customer Service Representative, Dimaggio’s Pizza (2014-2016); Team Member, McDonald’s (2013)
+Career History: Director of Communications, National Rural Education Association (2025-Present); Project Media Manager, Rural CTE Grant, ROE26 (2025-Present); Director of Communications, Arizona Rural Schools Association (2024-Present); Director of Communications, The Association of Illinois Rural and Small Schools (2024-Present); Owner, Founder, Communications and Design Consultant, Evil Eye Creative Studio (2019-Present); Rural Illinois CTE Grant Media and Marketing Support, Western Illinois University (2025); Communications Consultant, National Rural Education Association (2021-2025); Lead Producer, TOC Direct Media (2021-2025); Communications Consultant, University of Tennessee at Chattanooga (2024); Communications Consultant, The Association of Illinois Rural and Small Schools (2018-2024); Media and Advocacy Manager, Rural Schools Collaborative (2023); Advocacy Media Coordinator, Rural Schools Collaborative (2021-2023); Advocacy Liaison, National Rural Education Association (2019-2020); Advocacy Liaison, Rural Schools Collaborative (2019-2020); Graphic Designer, AlterEgo Marketing (2019); Animator, Southern Illinois University Carbondale (2018-2019); Marketing Intern, HireLevel (2018-2019); Amazon Prime Student Ambassador (2017-2019); Digital Media Specialist, Southern Illinois University Carbondale (2017-2018); IT Customer Service Representative, Southern Illinois University Carbondale (2016-2017)

-Attributing her success to the people around her, Ms. Winkleman’s parents were always supportive of her artistic pursuits growing up.
-In high school, she wasn’t able to enroll in some classes she wanted to, due to limited teachers and course offerings in her small town in Indiana.
-As a result, she ended up in a Photoshop and web design course, led by an impactful instructor, Jason Craig, which completely changed her perspective on what she could do for the rest of her life.
-She later attended Southern Illinois University in Carbondale, where she initially began as a marketing major but quickly switched to graphic design, and ultimately graduated summa cum laude in 2019, with a Bachelor of Science in art and a Bachelor of Arts in art history.
+Growing up, Ms. Winkleman’s parents were always supportive of her artistic pursuits, though she wasn’t sure how to build a career with them.
+But in high school, she took a Photoshop and web design course, led by an impactful instructor, Jason Craig, which completely changed her perspective on what she could do for the rest of her life.
+She later attended Southern Illinois University in Carbondale, where she initially began as a marketing major but quickly switched to graphic design, and ultimately graduated summa cum laude in 2019, with a Bachelor of Science in art history and a Bachelor of Fine Arts in communication design.

 Evil Eye Creative Studio